-CHANGE IN FIDUCIARY NET POSITION - The change in fiduciary net position consists of total additions reduced by total deductions.
-The change in fiduciary net position, as compared to the prior year, decreased by \$1,192.7 million for the year ended December 31, 2018.
-This decrease is due to investment losses in 2018 compared to gains in the previous year.
+CHANGE IN FIDUCIARY NET POSITION

+- The change in fiduciary net position consists of total additions reduced by total deductions.
+The change in fiduciary net position, as compared to the prior year, increased by \$1,347.6 million for the year ended December 31, 2019.
+This increase is due to investment gains in 2019 compared to losses in the previous year.

-NET PENSION LIABILITY- CCCERA is subject to the provisions of GASB Statement No. 67, Financial Reporting for Pension Plans, beginning with the year ended December 31, 2014, and CCCERA's participating employers are subject to the provisions of GASB Statement No. 68, Accounting and Financial Reporting for Pensions, beginning with the fiscal year ended June 30, 2015.
+NET PENSION LIABILITY - CCCERA is

+subject to the provisions of GASB Statement No. 67, Financial Reporting for Pension Plans, beginning with the year ended December 31, 2014, and CCCERA's participating employers are subject to the provisions of GASB Statement No. 68, Accounting and Financial Reporting for Pensions, beginning with the fiscal year ended June 30, 2015.
 These standards require governments to recognize their long-term obligation for pension benefits as a liability on their balance sheets, to recognize their annual pension expense as a comprehensive measurement of the annual cost of pension benefits, and expands note disclosures and Required Supplementary Information for pension plans and their participating employers.

 Pursuant to GASB Statement No. 67, the funded status and unfunded actuarial accrued liability (UAAL) of the plan are no longer presented in the notes or required supplementary information.
 The UAAL was determined by subtracting the excess of the actuarial accrued liability (discounted at the plan's assumed rate of return) from the actuarial value of assets (determined by smoothing values over a certain number of years to reduce volatility) and represented the costs allocated to date for current plan members that are not covered by the actuarial value of assets.
 The UAAL has now been replaced by the net pension liability (NPL), which represents the excess of the total pension liability (using an entry age cost method, discounted at a discount rate that reflects the expected return on assets) over fiduciary net position (valued at fair value).
 NPL is similar to UAAL but uses market assets, not smoothed assets.
 This is a conceptual shift by the GASB in the measurement of pension liabilities to provide a consistent, standardized methodology that allows comparability of data and increased transparency of the pension liability across all plans.
-CCCERA has complied with GASB Statement No. 67 for the years ended December 31, 2018 and December 31, 2017.
+CCCERA has complied with GASB Statement No. 67 for the years ended December 31, 2019 and December 31, 2018.

-Based on Segal Consulting's Governmental Accounting Standards Board (GASB) 67 Actuarial Valuation as of December 31, 2018, the Net Pension Liability (NPL) of participating employers on a market basis is \$1.43 billion as of December 31, 2018 and \$0.81 billion as of December 31, 2017.
-The increase is primarily due to the -2.3% return on the market value of assets during 2018 (that was lower than the assumed return of 7.00%) and to changes in actuarial assumptions.
+Based on Segal Consulting's Governmental Accounting Standards Board (GASB) 67 Actuarial Valuation as of December 31, 2019, the Net Pension Liability (NPL) of participating employers on a market basis is \$0.86 billion as of December 31, 2019 and \$1.43 billion as of December 31, 2018.
+The decrease is primarily a result of a favorable return on the fair value of assets (about 14.4%) during fiscal year 2019 that was greater than the assumed return of 7.00%.
 Refer to Note 6, Net Pension Liability, and the Required Supplementary Information section of this report for further information.
+Changes in Net Pension Liability As of December 31, 2019 and 2018 (Dollars in Thousands)